lorislab/quarkus-log/README.md

     <version>0.1.0</version>
 </dependency>
 ```

-With a static java method and `@LogParam` annotation could you define
+The standard log method for each parameter is the `toString()` Java method.
-the log parameter.
+You can overwrite this and define a static Java method with annotation `@LogParam`.
 ```java
     @LogParam(classes = {Transaction.class}, priority = 100)
     public static String logMessage(Object message) {